rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 ### Automation

-Some of the documentation can be auto generated as long as they follow specific conventions or templates.
-Examples include API docs, Change logs, Release docs etc.
+Some of the documentation can be auto generated as long as they follow specific conventions or templates.Eg: API docs, Change logs, Release docs etc.

-You can even automate generation of the tech aspects of the README.md of a repo as also tag creation using simple bash.
+- Automate generation of the tech aspects of the README.md of a repo as also tag creation using simple bash.

-- There are some tools out there like [Docusaurus](https://docusaurus.io/docs/playground){:target="\_blank" rel="nofollow"} which offer an easy to use opinionated documentation structure and website.
+- Tools like [Docusaurus](https://docusaurus.io/docs/playground){:target="\_blank" rel="nofollow"} which offer an easy to use opinionated documentation structure and website.
 Do note that they merely focus on the high level folder structure and setup aspects.
 - Tools like [Slate](https://github.com/slatedocs/slate?utm_source=abstraction.blog){:target="\_blank" rel="nofollow"} provides beautiful static documentation for your API.
 - Tools like Spotify's [Backstage](https://backstage.io/){:target="\_blank" rel="nofollow"} help you create a developer portal and catalog of your services.
 Plenty of addons allow you to add a great number of automations and customisations.

 ## Final thoughts

+After all this - you might say "This looks to be good doc strategy.
+But whats the point if the team doesnt update it ?".
+You resolve it through processes.
+Make reviews part of the process.
+Dont approve the PR if the docs arent reviewed.

-While automation can help offboard some of the document generation, an interesting document will still need imagination and ingenuity from a human who cares (or generative AI?).
+Additionally - while automation can help offboard some of the document generation but an interesting document will still need imagination and ingenuity from a human who cares (or generative AI?).

 <br/>Feel free to share your experiences.
 Every bit of knowledge helps :blush:.